 Banks (Italian and international) are still the main players as lenders in the Italian acquisition finance market.
-Funds and insurance companies have not played a material role as lenders so far, due to the restrictions provided by the Italian banking laws (although some restrictions have been recently removed, as explained below).
-Certain transactions have involved the issuance of bonds, which are normally listed and underwritten by qualified investors.
+Funds and insurance companies as well as securitisation vehicles have not played a material role as lenders so far, due to the restrictions provided by the Italian banking laws (although some restrictions have been removed, as explained below).
+Certain transactions have involved the issuance of bonds, which are normally listed (or a regulated or non-regulated market) and underwritten by qualified investors.

 In the last few years, in reaction to the credit crunch, the Italian Government has implemented important changes to the Italian regulatory and tax framework with the aim of making new financing options (alternatives to the traditional bank financing model) available to Italian companies.

-Law Decree No 91 of 24 June 2014 (Competitiveness Decree), converted into Law No 116 of 11 August 2014, has made it possible for Italian insurance companies and Italian securitisation vehicles (that is, companies incorporated in accordance with the Italian securitisation law) to engage in direct lending to Italian borrowers, subject to the fulfilment of certain conditions and requirements.
+Law Decree No 91 of 24 June 2014 (Competitiveness Decree), converted into Law No 116 of 11 August 2014, has allowed Italian insurance companies and Italian securitisation vehicles (that is, companies incorporated in accordance with the Italian securitisation law) to engage in direct lending to Italian borrowers, subject to the fulfilment of certain conditions and requirements.

-Furthermore, Legislative Decree No 44 of 4 March 2014, which implemented Directive 2011/61/EU on alternative investment fund managers (AIFM Directive), has made it possible for Italian AIFs to invest in credit by granting facilities.
+Furthermore, Legislative Decree No 44 of 4 March 2014, which implemented Directive 2011/61/EU on alternative investment fund managers (AIFM Directive), has allowed Italian AIFs to invest in credit by granting facilities.
 Law Decree No 18 of 14 February 2016, converted into Law No 49 of 8 April 2016, has also authorised European AIFs to invest in credit in Italy (including in the form of direct lending) subject to certain conditions and without requiring funds to set up a permanent establishment.

-Italian corporates frequently utilise full recourse financing structures to fund the acquisition of their targets.
-Thus, Italian corporates are not so active in the LBO market.
+Italian corporates frequently utilise full-recourse financing structures to fund the acquisition of their targets.
+Thus, Italian corporates are not so active in the leveraged buyout (LBO) market.

 If the finance documents are governed by English law, it is necessary to amend certain sections of the documents to address Italian law-related issues.

-As far as governing law aspects are concerned, there is no remarkable differentiation between corporate loans, acquisition finance and LBOs transactions in the Italian lending market.
+As far as governing law aspects are concerned, there is no remarkable differences between corporate loans, acquisition finance and LBO transactions in the Italian lending market.

-Standard documentation (such as the Loan Market Association documentation, adapted to the features of the Italian market), is generally used as a basis for drafting and negotiating acquisition finance documents.
+Standard documentation (such as the Loan Market Association (LMA) documentation, adapted to the features of the Italian market) is generally used as a basis for drafting and negotiating acquisition finance documents.

-While these documents can be governed by English law, certain sections must usually be amended to deal with specific Italian law issues.
+While these documents can be governed by English law, certain sections need to be amended to deal with specific Italian law issues.

 A loan document governed by Italian law can be negotiated and executed in either the Italian or English language.
 If it is executed in English, an Italian sworn translation is required for admissibility in evidence before an Italian court.

 The issuance of legal opinions is standard in the context of acquisition finance transactions in Italy.
-Usually, lenders’ counsels issue the validity and enforceability legal opinion of the finance documents, while the borrower’s counsels deal with the issuance of the capacity and authority legal opinion.
+Usually, lenders’ counsels issue the validity and enforceability legal opinion on the finance documents, while the borrower’s counsels deal with the issuance of the due incorporation and corporate capacity legal opinion.
 However, if the financing transaction is structured in the form of a bond issuance, the borrower/issuer’s counsel is also required to issue an enforceability opinion with respect to the bond documents.

 Senior debt is typically used in corporate acquisition finance.
 Leverage finance transactions can include a senior and a junior component.